isc-projects/bind9/doc/arm/reference.rst

     The time-to-live of the RR.
 This field is a 32-bit integer in units of seconds, and is primarily used by resolvers when they cache RRs.
 The TTL describes how long a RR can be cached before it should be discarded.

 class
-    An encoded 16-bit value that identifies a protocol family or instance of a protocol.
+    An encoded 16-bit value that identifies a protocol family or an instance of a protocol.

 RDATA
     The resource data.
 The format of the data is type- and sometimes class-specific.